Z-siteA Companion to the Works of Louis Zukofsky

 Note on the text of the Collected Fiction: There are two distinct printings of the Dalkey Archive edition of Collected Fiction (1990, 1997), which effects some of the pagination, although there is no indication of the difference in the later reset printing.
 In both printings, Little is photostatted from the original Grossman publication (1970), while the additional stories collected as It Was were first set in a different and somewhat unsightly type, which apparently is why the latter was reset to make a more uniform looking volume in 1997.
 As a result, the pagination is the same for Little, but different for the other stories.
 In the notes below I give references to both printings, the first referring to the 1997 printing currently in print.
 In the paperback editions, the earlier printing has an all-white cover with a full front cover photo of LZ, while the 1997 printing has a mostly black cover with the photo of LZ reduced and cropped.

-Note on the text of Thanks to the Dictionary: Quartermain correctly points out (86n.28) that the paragraph breaks on 286/293 are not justified by the surviving manuscript (HRC 17.3) and that six page account of the life of David redacted from the Old Testament (pages 285/291 beginning “He was ruddy” to 290/297 ending “O Absalom, my son, my son”) should be read as one continue prose block without paragraphs, except for the final two set-off paragraphs on page 290.
+Note on the text of Thanks to the Dictionary: Quartermain correctly points out (86n.28) that the paragraph breaks on 286/293 are not justified by the surviving manuscript (HRC 17.3) and that the six page account of the life of David redacted from the Old Testament (pages 285/291 to 290/297: beginning “He was ruddy” and ending “O Absalom, my son, my son”) should be read as one continue prose block without paragraphs, except for the final two set-off paragraphs on page 290.
 However, the Dalkey Archive text is apparently based on a later typescript prepared in 1939 as part of an unpublished selection of critical essays to be titled, Sincerely and Objectification, quite possibly via the 1959 Origin Press publication in It Was.
 According to this typescript the current text is accurate, except that the short paragraph on page 286 should have a line break from the preceding paragraph.
 This entire paragraph from page 286-290, “… O Absalom, my son, my son) should be read as one continuous block with no paragraph or indentations, just the gaps LZ inserted throughout the redaction.

 Notes to Thanks to the Dictionary